exadel-inc/esl/docs/DEVELOPMENT.md

 - Jest to run unit tests
 - CommitLint to check commit message format

-The 11ty project and webpack are used to build static website for project representation.
+The 11ty project and webpack are used to build a static website for project representation.

 The semantic-release project and GitHub actions are used to automate the release process.